Chariot racing: Olympic Games

 The Olympic Games were traditionally founded in 776 BC, by the Eleans, a wealthy, prestigious horse-owning aristocracy.
 Pindar, the earliest source for the Olympics, includes chariot racing among their five foundation events.
 Much later, Pausanias claims that chariot races were added only from 680 BC, and that the games were extended from one day to two days to accommodate them.
 In this tradition, the foot race of a stadion (approximately 600 feet) offered the greater prestige.
 Votive offerings associated with Olympic victories include horses and chariots.
 The single horse race (the keles) was a late arrival at the games, dropped early in their history.
 The major chariot-races of the Olympic and other Panhellenic Games, were four-horse (tethrippon, τέθριππον) and two-horse (synoris, συνωρὶς) events.
 (Note: The races differed only in the number of horses used.
 Synoris succeeded tethrippon in 384 BC.
 Tethrippon was reintroduced in 268 BC.)

 Pausanias describes the Olympic hippodrome of the second century AD, when Greece was part of the Roman Empire.
 (Note: The remains of the hippodrome lie under several metres depth of unexcavated alluvium but its presence and orientation are confirmed by radar.)
 The perimeter groundplan, southeast of the sanctuary itself, was approximately 780 meters long and 320 meters wide.
 (Note: Pausanias gives this as four stadia long and one stade four plethra wide) Competitors raced from the starting-place counter-clockwise around the nearest (western) turning post, then turned at the eastern turning post and headed back west.
 The number of circuits varied according to the event.
 Spectators could watch from natural embankments to the north, and artificial embankments to the south and east.
 A place on the western side of the north bank was reserved for the judges.
 Pausanias does not describe a central dividing barrier at Olympia, but archaeologist Vikatou presumes one.

 Pausanias offers several theories regarding the origins of an object named Taraxippus ("Horse-disturber"), an ancient round altar, tomb or Heroon embedded within one of the entrance-ways to the track.
 It was thought to be malevolent, as it terrified horses for no apparent reason when they raced past it, and was a major cause of crashes.
 Pausanias reports that consequently "the charioteers offer sacrifice, and pray that Taraxippus may show himself propitious".
 It might simply have marked the most dangerous and difficult section of track, at the semi-circular end.
 Pausanias describes very similar, identically named places in other Greek hippodromes.
 Their name may have been an epithet of Poseidon, patron deity of horses and horse-racing.
 (Note: Little is known of the construction of Greek hippodromes before the Roman period.)
-(Note: In 2008, Annie Muller and staff of the German Archeological Institute used radar to locate a structure whose location, orientation and size fit Pausanias's description.)